jordanking/climate/README.md

 Analyze the accuracy to which we can identify which climate model a time series of temperature readings comes from.
 This is a challenge used to research bias in climate models, done to assist Lawrence Livermore National Lab.

+# Data
+7 gb of climate time series readings from three different models hosted at LLNL.

 # Method
 Nearest neighbor methods tend to work well as models have strong biases, though speed and preprocessing become big players when aiming for perfect classification.